Frojd/Gravling/README.md

-# Keyword Detector
+# Grävling

-This is a tool that helps you identify strings on a website and build reports.
+Grävling is a web crawler that lets you search for terms across a website and saves them as a report in a format of your choosing.

+## Features
+- Search through human readable text
+- Search page markup
+- Get reports as either csv, json or xml

 ## Requirements